 - complete or partial rewrite of the app,

 - incomplete or extended sprints,

 - sudden need of adding more people to the team.

 When you make changes, it’s vital to analyze what impact it has on the current state of the project, how much effort it will take, or if there is risk of delays.
 The analysis will allow for an efficient division of tasks, updating priorities, and providing the client with accurate information on what can (and cannot) actually be delivered.

 Not giving an answer in this instance would be synonymous with accepting them unconditionally.
+This is a common practice in the software development process.
 That’s why it is so important for all project stakeholders to realize the consequences of the changes and jointly agree for some compromises, in case they are necessary.

 👥 Lack of commitment